Korean paper: Process

-The overall process of making Hanji was very strenuous.
-One had to dedicate all of his or her life to making Hanji, and traditional Hanji makers would say “I will not let my son be a container man (the person who strains the fiber through a bamboo screen) even if I am driven to the worst”.
-It requires a lifelong practice to create perfect Hanji, and this is the reason why Hanji holds a great cultural value in Korea.
+The overall process of making hanji was very strenuous.
+One had to dedicate all of his or her life to making hanji, and traditional hanji makers would say “I will not let my son be a container man (the person who strains the fiber through a bamboo screen) even if I am driven to the worst”.
+It requires a lifelong practice to create perfect hanji, and this is the reason why it holds a great cultural value in Korea.
 These days, people use various technology to improve the process.
-For example, the Hanji makers use a heated stainless steel drum, brushing every part of the paper.
-This is the method that they take to dry the papers evenly, which is adapted from how traditional Hanji makers dried them on the floor of a warm room.
+For example, the hanji makers use a heated stainless steel drum, brushing every part of the paper.
+This is the method that they take to dry the papers evenly, which is adapted from how traditional hanji makers dried them on the floor of a warm room.

-Characteristics of Hanji
+Characteristics

-Durability

 Hanji is a very reputable paper among Asians, and it is famous for its durability.
-The fact that other historical print papers have to be preserved in special containers when Hanji papers can still be displayed in museums proves this fact.
-The oldest text made of Hanji currently existing in Korea, Muggujungwang, is still well preserved after about 800 years.
+The fact that other historical print papers have to be preserved in special containers when hanji papers can still be displayed in museums proves this fact.
+The oldest text made of hanji currently existing in Korea, Mugujeonggwang, is still well preserved after about 800 years.Hanji is a good ventilator, but it also acts as an insulator.
+Traditional Koreans covered their wooden doors with hanji because it would cool down in the summer and make them warm during winter.

-Ventilation

-Hanji is a good ventilator, but it also acts as an insulator.
-Traditional Koreans covered their wooden doors with Hanji because it would cool down in the summer and make them warm during winter.

-Waterproofness

 In March 2006, there was a lamp festival in Paris, France.
 Many sizes and colors of lamps were lighted in the Boulogne park.
 Soon after the festival started, there was a sudden rain, and people panicked.
 They were worried that all the lamps would turn off.
-However, lamps made out of traditional Hanji did not turn off.
-It did not let the rain through, protecting candle lights within, and it portrayed one of the many advantages of Hanji.
+However, lamps made out of traditional hanji did not turn off.
+It did not let the rain through, protecting candle lights within, and it portrayed one of the many advantages of hanji.

-Scientific principles

-The bark from mulberry trees contain lignin and holocellulose, which contribute to the durability of Hanji.
-Ordinary paper has a pH level of 4~5.5, meaning that it is acidic.
+The bark from mulberry trees contain lignin and holocellulose, which contribute to the durability of hanji.
+Ordinary paper has a pH level of 4–5.5, meaning that it is acidic.
 If paper has a low pH level (more acidic), it is completely decomposed in 100 years.
 Hanji, however, uses Hibiscus Manihot, which has a pH level of 7 and does not get dismantled easily.